pujaltedavid/marinature-docs/README.md

 ### Editing About Me

 The photographer can easily edit the About Me page.
 They can change either the title of the page and the description about themself.
-Once they are uploaded, they are sorted by the information they have.
-That is, show on top the pictures that have missing information.

-The photographer can fill a title, scientific name and description for each image.
-It is not mandatory, the layout will be shown differently depending on what information the image has.
-The user can write a description with up to 300 characters.
-It is like that to ensure the layout will always look nice when possible.
-The exif information about the photo is automatically scanned within the upload, and for now, it is not changable.

-To save the information changed, the user must click on save button in order to sync it with the cloud, otherwise the changes will be lost.
-The reset button restores the last saved information.
-There is a information message on the top right indicating whether the changes have not been saved or they have been saved correctly.
-If there are no changes with respect from the cloud, it does not show any message.

-On the left menu it is indicated whether the information about the photo is complete or not.
-The user can select the images from this menu to start editing their information, and they can also hide the photo or delete it.
-The deleted images go to a bin section that is accessible in the lower right button.
-From there, the images can be restored or deleted completely.
-This extra steps help deleting images quickly by mistake.

 <img src="./img/admin-4.png" alt="DESKTOP ADMIN EDIT ABOUT ME">